October 01, 2019

 1 large carrot, peeled and cut into long, thick pieces

-3 stalks of celery, trimmed and cut in half
+3 celery stalks, trimmed and cut in half

 10 to 12 whole cardamom pods